0xPolygon/polygon-docs/docs/zkEVM/deployzkevm/step4-fullzkevm.md

-Continue with the **Fourth Step** of this Deployment-Guide where you deploy the zkNode.
+Continue with the **fourth step** of this deployment-guide where you deploy the zkNode.

-## zkNode Deployment
+## zkNode deployment

 First, create the following directories: